Kinovea/kinovea-docs/source/measurement/time.rst

 By default a clock object simply displays the current video time using the global time origin.
 Each clock tool may also have its own custom time origin independent from the global one.
-To define a custom time origin Right click the clock tool and choose "Mark current time as time origin for this clock".
+To define a custom time origin Right click the clock tool and choose :menuselection:`Mark current time as time origin for this clock`.

 .. image:: /images/measurement/relativeclock.png

-The clock object can be identified by name by using the "Show label" menu and changing the object name in its configuration dialog.
+The clock object can be identified by name by using the :menuselection:`Show label` menu and changing the object name in its configuration dialog.

 Time intervals
 --------------